Most people ditch their walk-behind mower because they are physically unable or down-right unwilling to push it anymore.

 Due to their smaller cutting decks, rear riders are ideal for yards with narrow passes like fence gates.
 Their low center of gravity makes them very stable while mowing on hills.

-Rear engine riding mowers aren't powerful enough to pull heavy attachments.
-Also, they won't break any land-speed records at 5 mph.
+Rear engine riders aren't designed to pull heavy attachments, and they won't break any land-speed records at 5 mph.

 Lawn & Garden Tractors